dalibo/temboard/packaging/deb/README.rst

 Building and uploading
 ======================

-The ``build`` target builds **all** packages for every supported distributions.
+The ``all`` target builds packages for every supported distributions.
 Once you have setup your host for building, just run:

 .. code-block::

-   make build dput
+   make all dput

 You may be prompted for a passphrase to open your private key.
 The packages are stored in ``dist/`` at the root of the project.